 This page is for parents, carers and anyone with parental responsibility including children's relatives, friends and neighbours who need information or advice.
 It will help you to keep children and young people safe by providing you with information including sharing tips and ideas.

-If you're concerned that a child is suffering or is likely to suffer significant harm including any form of maltreatment or abuse, please contact:
+If you're concerned that a child is suffering or is likely to suffer significant harm including any form of neglect or abuse, please contact:

 During office hours (Monday to Thursday 8:30am to 5pm, Friday 8:30am to 4:30pm):

 Phone: 01642 326326